MS Normandy: 1997: Tallink

-After being laid up for two months, Stena Normandy was chartered to Tallink, Estonia in January 1997 and renamed MS Normandy.
+After being laid up for two months, she was chartered to the Estonian ferry company Tallink in January 1997.
+As part of this charter, she was renamed Normandy.
 She began service with Tallink on 23 April 1997, after being re-registered in Tallinn, Estonia.
-Her charter to Tallink ended on 30 December 1997, after which she reverted to Bahamian flag.
+Her sailings on the Tallinn, Estonia - Helsingfors, Finland route continued throughout the rest of the year until her charter to Tallink ended on 30 December 1997, after which she reverted to Bahamian flag.

+In January 1998 it was announced that Rederi AB Gotland had chartered Normandy to Irish Ferries.
+Before this charter commenced she sailed to the Swedish island of Gotland and made her first, and only, call at Visby, the home port of her then owners.
+Here certain items were offloaded to her owners before the ship sailed on to Dublin.